-Indicate the Aa Letter Card.
+Indicate Letter Card Aa.

 Say: This is the letter Aa.
 (Children repeat, a.)
 One A is uppercase and one is lowercase, but both letters are Aa.
 The letter Aa stands for /a/ (a sound).
 Each time I touch the letter Aa, say /a/.
 Touch the Letter Card several times, quickly and slowly and children say /a/.